 We talk a lot about the benefits of a Roth IRA.
-Every once in a while, though, we get some variation of this question: could Congress make the Roth taxable?
+But when talking about risks, one variation of this question often comes up: could Congress make the Roth taxable?

 The first is that repealing the Roth IRA wouldn’t be a good political move.
 The largest voter body in the U.S. is over age 60.
 That also happens to be the same group who would bear the brunt of the tax impact of a Roth repeal.
 Most financial experts predict that older voters would push out any politician who endorsed this.